 That is a tough one.
 It is the weddings I love.
-If you have the right people and loads of love even the most modest venue can host the most wonderful wedding.
+If you have the right people and loads of love, even if you only have a simple venue and wedding tent rental, it can be the most wonderful wedding.
 But St Fagans Museum does hold a special place in my heart as my husband has worked there for many many years and it is where we got married.

 How have you been working with and keeping in touch with your couples that have postponed weddings?

 I have been able to accommodate nearly all my wedding postponements which is wonderful.
 We have had a few phone calls and plenty of emails.
 I just tried to make it all as easy as possible.
 These are weird times and I was more than happy to just accommodate.
 I have had some couples who have moved dates three times.
 This is no fun for them.

 What one thing can couples do at this time to help you as a Welsh wedding supplier to keep things running as smoothly as possible?